Ceviche in Cucumber Cups and My Tour of the CIA

 A few weeks ago I went on a fun tour to one of the world’s best professional culinary colleges – the Culinary Institute of America in Hyde Park, NY.

-Pictured from left to right is me, Jennifer from Bake or Brake, Kita from Pass the Sushi and Russ from The Domestic Man.
+Pictured from left to right is me, Jennifer from Bake or Break, Kita from Pass the Sushi and Russ from The Domestic Man.
 I loved the tour and meeting new food bloggers – the group was small which was perfect to watch the classes in progress without interfering too much.

 Lucky for me, that day they happened to be making ceviche in their Americas cooking class and I got to eat it for lunch.
 I LOVE a good ceviche, and I order it any chance I get when I go out to eat, so I was excited that they shared this recipe with me.